rodrigorivera/docker-cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    │
+    ├── docker               <- Configuration files to build the docker container │   ├── Dockerfile       <- Dockerfiles for GPU and CPU with Miniconda │   └── environment.yml  <- The requirements file for reproducing the analysis environment, e.g.
+    │                           generated with `conda activate base`.
+Libraries in this environment │                           are built during the container creation process.
+    │
+    │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries